-This year, take the focus off your fitness goals and turn your attention to those things you can do to improve your carbon footprint.
+This year, why not turn your attention to those things you can do to improve your carbon footprint?

 The mountains in which the world's 25 equatorial glaciers sit can be found in just six countries.
 For that reason, the team at 25zero has put together six achievable goals you can look towards this year to immediately reduce your carbon footprint.

 Electricity is the largest contributor to your carbon footprint.
 In fact almost 40% of a country’s carbon emissions come from the electricity used to heat, cool and light buildings.
 The key things you can do are:

 Use less electricity

 Reduce your power usage and you save both money and the planet.
 This includes turning off lights, installing LED bulbs, better insulating your home and setting your air conditioner at between 20-22°C (68-71°F).
 When shopping for appliances look for the Energy Star rating.
 It will tell you which are the most efficient.
 Fridges use the most power in your home followed by things left on standby.

 Contact your electricity provider to arrange for all of the electricity you consume to come from renewables.
 It’s easy and only takes a phone call.